 So when someone says they are "allergic to technology," it might sound crazy, but there might be some truth to what they are experiencing.
-Some folks are the proverbial canary in the coal mine for all of us, after all, and it's worth investigating their illnesses, some of which are detailed (and verified) below.
+Some folks are the proverbial canary in the coal mine for all of us.

 Besides nickel, some people (like Phil, in the video above) say they are made ill by electromagnetic waves; this issue is called Electrosensitivity Syndrome.
 Sufferers say they get headaches (the most common complaint), nausea and skin itching or rashes when they are exposed to WiFi and cellphone signals.
 While some studies have shown that these signals don't affect people who call themselves sensitive (or people who do not), there are plenty of people who keep electronics out of their bedrooms, out of their homes, and even a very few who choose to live in isolated areas to keep away from the low-level radiation given off by most of our gadgets.

 Some places take these concerns seriously.
 In Europe, where there is a greater acceptance of the possibility of unknowns causing health issues, it is common practice for hotels to keep WiFi out of sleeping quarters, for example.
 As a believer in the precautionary principle, I keep electronics out of my bedroom (it's not hard to do so and I'm always going to be on the "better safe than sorry" team).